-- we advise all pupils to use passwords/pin numbers to ensure that unauthorised calls or actions cannot be made on their phones or devices; passwords and pin numbers should be kept confidential and mobile phones and personal devices should not be shared - mobile phones and personal devices are not permitted to be used in specific areas within the site such as changing rooms, toilets and swimming pools. - the sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the community; any breaches will be dealt with in line with the appropriate Trust or Academy policies - all members of Huntingdon Academy community are advised to ensure that their mobile phones and personal devices do not contain any content which may be offensive, derogatory or would otherwise contravene our behaviour or child protection policies - pupils will be educated regarding the safe and appropriate use of personal devices and mobile phones and will be made aware of boundaries and consequences - Huntingdon Academy expects pupils' personal devices and mobile phones to be kept in a secure place, switched off, kept out of sight during lessons and while moving between lessons - if a pupil needs to contact his/her parents or carers, they will be allowed to use an Academy phone - parents are advised to contact their child via the Academy office; exceptions may be permitted on a case-by-case basis, as approved by the Headteacher - mobile phones or personal devices will not be used by pupils during lessons or formal educational time. - if members of staff have an educational reason to allow pupils to use their mobile phones or personal devices as part of an educational activity, it will only take place when approved by the Senior Leadership Team - mobile phones and personal devices must not be taken into examinations - pupils found in possession of a mobile phone or personal device during an exam will be reported to the appropriate examining body, this may result in the withdrawal from either that examination or all examinations - if a pupil breaches the policy, the phone or device will be confiscated and held in a secure place and returned to the pupil or parents/carers at the end of the day - staff may confiscate a pupil's mobile phone or device if they believe it is being used to contravene our Safeguarding, Behaviour or Anti-bullying policies - searches of mobile phone or personal devices will be carried out in accordance with our procedures and in line with the DfE 'Searching, Screening and Confiscation' guidance - pupils' mobile phones or devices may be searched by a member of the leadership team, with the consent of the learner or a parent/carer.
+- we advise all pupils to use passwords/pin numbers to ensure that unauthorised calls or actions cannot be made on their phones or devices; passwords and pin numbers should be kept confidential and mobile phones and personal devices should not be shared - mobile phones and personal devices are not permitted to be used in school - the sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the community; any breaches will be dealt with in line with the appropriate Trust or Academy policies - all members of HUNTINGDON Academy community are advised to ensure that their mobile phones and personal devices do not contain any content which may be offensive, derogatory or would otherwise contravene our behaviour or child protection policies - pupils will be educated regarding the safe and appropriate use of personal devices and mobile phones and will be made aware of boundaries and consequences - HUNTINGDON Academy expects pupils' personal devices and mobile phones to be kept in a secure place by the teacher until the end of the day - if a pupil needs to contact his/her parents or carers, they will be allowed to use an Academy phone - parents are advised to contact their child via the Academy office; exceptions may be permitted on a case-by-case basis, as approved by the Headteacher - mobile phones or personal devices will not be used by pupils during lessons or formal educational time - the use of personal mobile phones or devices for a specific education purpose does not mean that blanket use is permitted - if members of staff have an educational reason to allow pupils to use their mobile phones or personal devices as part of an educational activity, it will only take place when approved by the Senior Leadership Team - if a pupil breaches the policy, the phone or device will be confiscated and held in a secure place and returned to the pupil or parents/carers at the end of the day - staff may confiscate a pupil's mobile phone or device if they believe it is being used to contravene our Safeguarding, Behaviour or Anti-bullying policies - searches of mobile phone or personal devices will be carried out in accordance with our procedures and in line with the DfE 'Searching, Screening and Confiscation' guidance https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1091132/Searching\Screening\and\Confiscation\guidance\July\2022.pdf - pupils' mobile phones or devices may be searched by a member of the leadership team, with the consent of the learner or a parent/carer.
 Content may be deleted, or requested to be deleted, if it contravenes our policies - if there is suspicion that material on a pupil's personal device or mobile phone may be illegal, or may provide evidence relating to a criminal offence, the device will be handed over to the police for further investigation.
 Staff members must be careful in carrying this out.
 Should a pupil have illegal material and a staff members views this, the staff member would be liable for prosecution should they view the material on the device.
 If the Academy suspects a mobile device of a pupil contains illegal material, the police should be informed so that it can be dealt with appropriately.